psmass/PIC18FTimerLib.X/README.md

 interrupt is fired and update_timers() is called.
 If you want to adjust Pre/Post scalers or FOSC division you will need to play with the code with in the appropriate #ifdef in the init_timer() code.

 The PIC MCU is mostly event driven with very limited resources (64K program space, 4K RAM, 1K EEPROM).
 The code is written to use minimal resources for a real time system with no real operation system (yeah, ouch!).
 The library footprint isbout 8K of code space and 600 bytes of RAM.
+BTW - if you remove the assert.h (replace with if() range/error case), the actual lib is only about 4KB and 300B RAM.

 Note: the gsm.c file is not needed.
 The uart.c file is also not part of the library but handy to send messages as main.c timer callback funcitons demonstrate.